 How to Experience the Gerald R. Ford Presidential Museum:

-What can I see and do at GRFPM?
+What can I see and do at the Gerald R. Ford Presidential Museum?

 Explore the childhood, marriage, military service and political life of Grand Rapids’ favorite son through such exhibits as an exact Oval Office replica and a multimedia recreation of the 1944 typhoon that almost swept a young Jerry Ford off the deck of a U.S. aircraft carrier.
 Browse 60 display cases filled with mementos and memorabilia highlighting the life and times of the president and First Lady Betty Ford.
 In addition to the permanent exhibits, changing temporary exhibits draw artifacts from museums all over the country.

-Current hours are Monday-Saturday from 10am-5pm and Sunday from noon-5pm
+Current hours are Monday-Saturday from 10am-5pm and Sunday from noon-4pm.

 What is the admission price?

-$10 for adults, $8 for senior citizens and military service members, $7 for college students with ID, $4 for youth ages 6-18 – and FREE for children under the age of 5.
+$12 for adults (ages 19-61), $10 for senior citizens and military service members, $9 for college students with ID, $6 for youth ages 6-18 – and FREE for children under the age of 5.
+Prices are subject to change, please confirm with attraction.

 Are there any discounts available?